What is a Jewish wig? Why do Jewish women wear wigs? - Q&A with an Orthodox Jewish Wig Owner

 "Covering my hair is something that I've enjoyed doing, although there have definitely been times when I miss the convenience of throwing my hair into a bun!
 Thankfully we have sport wigs that can give the same effect and convenience.

 Through my business as a wig manufacturer and stylist, I’ve come to appreciate this practice even more, as I see the confidence and excitement of women as they enjoy the wigs that have been styled to their liking, from trendy new brides to elegant grandmothers and everyone in between."

 What advice would you give to a woman who is beginning to explore wigs for modesty?

 "I would encourage them to start slowly.

 A Jewish woman who is beginning to cover her hair may want to start with her first Jewish wig that’s very similar to her own hairstyle and color.
 She may want to experiment with wearing scarves in the house.

-Together with her wig stylist she should make sure that her wig fits properly and comfortably.
+Together with her wig stylist she should make sure that her hair covering fits properly and comfortably.
 For some women who feel that it’s too big a change to take on all at once, starting by covering partially and covering more as they get more comfortable might be helpful.

 Most importantly - I would recommend exploring the concept of modesty and hair covering for women, especially with an experienced teacher or friend.